Acknowledgment of country

 Rumbalara Football Netball Club

-Rumba Shop! is our three-year collaboration with Rumbalara Football Netball Club, an Aboriginal-led sports club in Yorta Yorta country (Shepparton, VIC).
+Rumba Play! is the latest program in our ongoing nine-year collaboration with Rumbalara Football Netball Club, an Aboriginal-led sports club in Yorta Yorta country (Shepparton, VIC).

 A First On The Ladder photo.
 A group of children in blue Rumbalara sports jerseys choreograph a dance on a netball court.
 Blue sky with sparse white clouds is visible behind them.

-Our relationship with the Club began with First On The Ladder, the three-year art-meets-sport collaboration between Polyglot and Beyond Empathy, in partnership with Rumbalara Football and Netball Club and the Moree Boomerangs in northern New South Wales.
-First On The Ladder ran from 2017-2019 and centred on the young people from these two First Nations sports clubs – celebrating their culture and achievements through a range of creative experiences including filmmaking, street art, radio broadcasting and play workshops.
+Our relationship with the Club began with First On The Ladder, a three-year art-meets-sport collaboration between Polyglot and Beyond Empathy, in partnership with Rumbalara and the Moree Boomerangs in northern New South Wales.
+First On The Ladder ran from 2017–2019 and centred on the young people from these two First Nations sports clubs – celebrating their culture and achievements through a range of creative experiences including filmmaking, street art, radio broadcasting and play workshops.

 The opportunity for Polyglot to work collaboratively and to co-create and exchange would not have been possible without the infrastructure, generosity and vision of Rumbalara and the Boomerangs.
 We are privileged to have had access to the strength of family and culture and the power of sport within regional communities, and to the breadth of engagement these clubs make possible.
 For Polyglot, working with Rumbalara and the Boomerangs has furthered our understanding and appreciation of how art can speak, work and act.